rapidsms/rapidsms/docs/tutorial/tutorial04.rst

 provider, but hopefully this tutorial will still show you the basics of how using an online provider works.

+Before we continue, we should mention one peculiarity of Tropo's web API (Application Programming Interface).
+All of these web providers will make HTTP requests to your application in order to deliver incoming messages to you.
+Tropo also has to make a request to your application when you want to send a message.
+For that to work, your application has to make a call first to Tropo, asking Tropo to call your app, so that then you can send a message.
+The Tropo backend for RapidSMS handles all that for you, so you don't need to worry about in when things are working, but that'll be good to know if you need to debug it when it's not working.

 Get an account
 --------------